 At Vision Excellence in Castle Hill, we are acutely aware of the serious impact that keratoconus can have on vision.
-This condition is a progressive disease of the very front layer of the eye, known as the cornea, more common in people with a family history of keratoconus and in people who often vigorously rub their eyes.
+This condition is a progressive disease of the very front layer of the eye, known as the cornea, more common in people with a family history and in people who often vigorously rub their eyes.
 For this reason, we have equipped our practice with instrumentation that will assess the risk or identify the presence of keratoconus and monitor changes in the condition of the cornea with time.

 The main three aspects of the eye affected by keratoconus are corneal astigmatism, corneal curvature and corneal thickness.
 Our normal refraction procedures will allow measurement of the amount and orientation of any astigmatism in each eye.
 Where keratoconus is suspected, we are equipped to perform topographic mapping of the cornea of each eye, which will identify and quantify any irregularities in the curvature of the corneal surface and allow for future comparison of subtle changes.